parmes/parmes/solfec/xdmf.rst

 .. only:: html

-  The following sections provide additional details about this functionality:
+  The following sections provide additional details about the XDMF export functionality:

 .. toctree::